toraora/sfbanorcalarml.org/content/news/season-2025/2025-06-06-season-summary.md

 Our ARML team is an all-volunteer effort.
 Your registration fees go directly toward the contest fee, transportation, dorm rooms, practices, and the team t-shirt, and are barely sufficient to cover costs.
-We'd love to be able to do even more next year, and if you'd like to give to our team, you may do so at the following link: https://sfbanorcalarml.org/donate/.
+We'd love to be able to do even more next year, and if you'd like to give to our team, you may do so at our [donations page](/donate).
 We are a registered 501(c)(3) organization and contributions are tax-deductible.

 Please stay in touch!
 Students are encouraged to join the team Discord server